Dataflow vs Dataproc – Streaming vs Batch

 • is useful to deploy incompatible changes

-• allows the job to clear the existing queue before stoping
+• allows the job to clear the existing queue before stopping

 • supports only streaming jobs and does not support batch pipelines